Navneetkaur0487/Navneetkaur0487/README.md

 - 👋 Hi, I’m @Navneetkaur0487
-- 👀 I’m interested in web development and ui design
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning java and jquery
 - 💞️ I’m looking to collaborate on web development project
 - 📫 How to reach me ...